 7. Play Games at Round One Stadium

-While Round One offers a safe and fun environment, a friendly reminder: unattended bags are vulnerable to theft in any arcade setting, not just in Japan.
-Keep your belongings close by while you play!
-Make sure not to put your bags on the floor while playing.
+While Round One offers a safe and fun environment please be mindful that unattended bags are vulnerable to theft in any arcade setting, not just in Japan.
+Keep your belongings close by and make sure not to put your bags on the floor while playing.

 8. Gacha Gacha Games